ceejbot/scaling-registry-2014/scaling-registry.md

 # [fit] Superficially
 # [fit] similar.

 ^ Pretty reliable.
 We know when our providers are down before they do sometimes.
 Manta is gone-- tarballs are served from a file system behind nginx.
-We have a write primary & a second replication primary, and a bunch of leaves that just read from the replication primary.
+Writes are separated from reads.
+Scaled by throwing hardware & $ at the problem.

 ---